ScottLogic/practitioners-guides/_pages/risk-analysis-and-pre-mortems.md

 Teams sometimes struggle with the third phase of the exercise where heuristics, testing techniques and patterns are selected to mitigate the identified risks.
 Whilst the TestSphere card deck does a great job at presenting these testing concepts in a nice format with good examples, it might become distracting for some team members who are unfamiliar with software testing terminologies.

 There might be a temptation at this point to cut this phase short and wrap up the session or to take this work away as a follow up action outside of the collaborative space.
-Be mindful of this and think back to the final phase of the classic pre-mortem format where Klien suggested a project manager dealt with the outcomes isolation.
+Be mindful of this and think back to the final phase of the classic pre-mortem format where Klein suggested a project manager dealt with the outcomes in isolation.
 What will you be missing if this risk planning work excludes the team?

 #### After the Storm

 The official Risk Storming guide suggests documenting the outcomes of the session using a mind-map or formalising it into a high level test plan.
 As with the Nightmare Headline format, be prepared for additional actions for the team to own and for the reactions of your stakeholders.

-Beware of the temptation to turn the outcomes of your Risk Storming session into global 'one size fits all' testing approach which can be applied to every team and system in your organisation.
+Beware of the temptation to turn the outcomes of your Risk Storming session into a global 'one size fits all' testing approach which can be applied to every team and system in your organisation.
 Remember that the context of each team, its people, day-to-day work and goals are key to successful testing.

 ## Other Considerations